dynamoose/dynamoose/Readme.md

 #### scan.exec(callback)

+Executes a scan against a table

 #### scan.and()

+For readability only.
+Scans us AND logic for multiple attributes.  `and()` does not provide any functionality and can be omitted.

 #### scan.where(filter)

+Add additional attribute to the filter list.

 #### scan.not()

+Inverts the filter logic that follows.

 #### scan.null()

+Scan attribute for null.

 #### scan.eq(value)

+Attribute is equal to the value.

 #### scan.lt(value)

+Attribute is less than the value.

 #### scan.le(value)

+Attribute is less than or equal value.

 #### scan.ge(value)

+Attribute is greater than or equal value.

 #### scan.gt(value)

+Attribute is greater than the value.

 #### scan.contains(value)

+Attribute contains the value.

 #### scan.beginsWith(value)

+Attribute begins with the value.

 #### scan.in(values)

+Attribute is in values array.

 #### scan.between(a, b)

+Attribute is between value a and b.

 #### scan.limit(limit)

+Limit scan response to limit.

 #### scan.startAt(key)

+Start scan at key.
+Use LastEvaluatedKey returned in scan.exec() callback.

 #### scan.attributes(attributes)

+Set the attributes to return.